 - If it is a team project, how big should the team be and what role will each member play?

 - If it is an individual project, can it be done alone?

-- Does the sponsor organization on the ground in the community fit well as a partner on the project?
+- Does the community partner on the ground in the community fit well with the project?

 - What community, what challenge and why you and/or your team are integral to improving the community?

 - How do you know the community would welcome your work?